fabiods/DGBO/README.md

      cd basfol
      ~/DGBO/basderfol.sh
 ---------------------------------------------------------
-OPTIONS:
+OPTIONS FILES:

+            gamma.info

-gamma.info : this file contain the gamma parameter
+            this file contain the gamma parameter
              If not preset is zero
              the value of gamma can be obtained (after a run without gamma)  with the script